Introduction to Linear Mixed Models using Stata

 Note: For practical work, participants must bring their own laptop with a fully licensed version of the software.

-Related courses: Introduction to Linear Mixed Models using R; Linear Mixed Models; Generalised Linear Mixed Models
+Related courses: Introduction to Generalised Linear Mixed Models using Stata; Introduction to Linear Mixed Models using R; Linear Mixed Models; Generalised Linear Mixed Models